Introduction

 We can illustrate this further by looking at a chart of rental price evolution over the past decade in TfL zone 1 (average sale price of £875k) versus TfL zone 4 (average sale price of £440k) (Figure 4).

-For a similar review of London sale prices check out this Blog post.
+For a similar review of London sale prices check out our blog London Sale Prices Over the Last Decade.

 And come visit us at Bricks&logic.

-For a similar review of London sale prices check out this Blog post.
+For a similar review of London sale prices check out our blog London Sale Prices Over the Last Decade.

 And come visit us at Bricks&logic.